-Bryan has worked on challenging and noteworthy cases throughout his career, representing injured people and their families against big corporations and the government.
+Bryan has worked on challenging and noteworthy cases throughout his career.
+His focus is on representing injured people and their families against large corporations and the government.
 He has successfully settled or tried cases involving unsafe railroad crossings, injuries to children, civil rights, wrongful death or catastrophic injury, workplace accidents, products liability, and medical malpractice.
+He has also worked on cases involving business and commercial litigation including cases related to securities, copyright infringement, intellectual property, qui tam cases brought under the False Claims Act and other complex business disputes.

 Faculty for Gerry Spence’s Trial Lawyer’s College